 Your liver normally takes copper from your bloodstream and puts it into ceruloplasmin

 Why do I need this test?

-You may also have this test if you have neurological problems and liver-related problems
+You may also have this test if you have nerve problems and liver-related problems

-Other symptoms of Wilson's disease include:
+Other symptoms of Wilson disease include:

-Low white blood cell count
+Low platelet or white blood cell count

 Slow blood clotting